tenolo/form-ordered-bundle/doc/installation.md

 ## Register the bundle

+### With Symfony Flex

+If you use symfony flex the bundle will be automatically registered.

+### Pre Symfony Flex Age

-Then, add the bundle in your `AppKernel`:
+Add the bundle in your `AppKernel`:

 ``` php
 // app/AppKernel.php